Embattled Rep. John Thompson defends conduct in traffic stop

 The chief accused the lawmaker of attempting “to intimidate and bully police officers” who were just doing their jobs.
 He said it was “an absolute shame” that his offices had to “endure illegitimate claims of racism, that John Thompson is still serving in the Legislature.”

-In a statement Tuesday, Thompson denied misusing his position and had some praise for police.
+In a statement Tuesday, Thompson, who is Black and has accused police before of racially profiling drivers, including himself, denied misusing his position and had some praise for police.

 “As an elected official I certainly would not attempt to misuse, intimidate or bully police officers with my official position,” Thompson said.
-“I responded as any concerned farther would, arriving at a chaotic scene to help deal with my frightened daughter, who was having a verifiable mental health episode.”
+“I responded as any concerned father would, arriving at a chaotic scene to help deal with my frightened daughter, who was having a verifiable mental health episode.”

 Thomson said the episode was triggered by the “large presence” of St. Paul police.
 But he also said the officers on the scene treated him “with the utmost respect” and did an “exemplary job” of deescalating the situation.